Florida Court Rules on Medical Malpractice vs. Traditional Negligence

 Have You Suffered Injuries in a Medical Setting?
 We Can Help.

-If you or your loved one has recently been injured in a medical setting, the Florida attorneys at the Leifer Law Firm can help.
+If you or your loved one has recently been injured in a medical setting, the Florida attorneys at Leifer & Ramirez can help.
 We have years of experience handling Florida medical malpractice claims as well as traditional claims of negligence.
 We know the distinct differences between the two and can ensure that your claim will be handled correctly and in a timely manner.
 Contact us today to schedule a consultation.